michaelfranzl/captain-hook/README.md

 * `on_prop` \<string> - Method property name for setting event handlers.
 Defaults to 'on'.
 * `off_prop` \<string> - Method property name for removing event handlers.
 Defaults to 'off'.
 * `emit_prop` \<string> - Method property name for calling event handlers.
 Defaults to '_emit'.
-* `handlers_prop` \<string> - Property name for storing event handlers.
+* `handlers_prop` \<string|null> - Property name for storing event handlers.
 Defaults to '_handlers'.
 If `null`, a privately scoped storage will be used, in which case you need to mix in CaptainHook into every instance, otherwise event handlers would be shared across instances.